 - Finally, the colors of the cells are removed.

 Alternating excel cell color is important to make a dataset organized.
 It’s very useful for analyzing a complex dataset.
 Let’s say we have a dataset (B4:E10).
 We are going to alternate the cell of the rows with the help of Color Banding & Conditional Formatting.

 - First, select the dataset (B5:E10).

-- Go to Home > Conditional Formatting > New Rule.
+- Next, go to Home > Conditional Formatting > New Rule.

 - In the New Formatting Rule window, select ‘Use a formula to determine which cells to format’.

-- Now in the Format values box, type the Color Banded Rows formula which will highlight every alternate row with color.
+- Consequently, in the Format values box, type the Color Banded Rows formula which will highlight every alternate row with color.
 The formula is:

-- After that, go to the Fill option and select any background color.
+- Afterward, go to the Fill option and select any background color.

-- We can see the color preview in the Preview box.
+- Hence, we can see the color preview in the Preview box.

 - Finally, it’s done.
 We can see the dataset like the below one.